 - Delivered a series of root cause tools including the Fishbone and 5 Whys Diagrams, FMEA and Drill Down.
 These tools were deployed to enable us to get all potential root causes on the table, to discount any we knew early would not be final root causes and then land on those actual root causes we needed to solution for.

 - Conducted Gemba Walks to identify if there were problems in the Product Development / Delivery Processes.
-This involved deploy some Lean techniques to enable us to build a proper real life picture of what was happening on the ground, going to where the products were actually being developed.
+This involved deploying some Lean techniques to enable us to build a proper real-life picture of what was happening on the ground, going to where the products were actually being developed.

 - Analysed and understood customer and sales data, customer feedback and operational performance metrics.
-This analysis ultimately led us to understand where the key issue lay, the impacts of these and gave us the right level of insight to make more informed decisions on the approach to take.
+This analysis ultimately led us to understand where the key issues lay, and the impacts of these and gave us the right level of insight to make more informed decisions on the approach to take.

 - Reformed the approach to product development by ensuring client touch points in the process were perfected.
 This included mapping the processes end to end, conducting gap analyses to identify how we could get to future state proposals and mapping out the new future state maps as we were to deploy the processes.

-The approach taken focused very much around workshops – meeting people, having in depth conversations, utilising the knowledge of those in the know – and root cause analysis tools – tried and tested tools that have us the information and insight needed to make more informed decisions as the project moved forward.
+The approach taken focused very much around workshops – meeting people, having in-depth conversations, utilising the knowledge of those in the know – and root cause analysis tools – tried and tested tools that gave us the information and insight needed to make more informed decisions as the project moved forward.

 What was the outcome?

-The project conducted last around 1 month in total, including the definition, data analysis, workshops, tool delivery, solution identification and delivery.
-There was some extensive control work conducted post the project to ensure all changes that had been put in place could last the test of time, but this was planned for during the mapping phase.
+This Root cause analysis in manufacturing project lasted around 1 month in total, including the definition, data analysis, workshops, tool delivery, solution identification and delivery.
+There was some extensive control work conducted after the project to ensure all changes that had been put in place could last the test of time, but this was planned for during the mapping phase.

 Once we delivered the project, we could assess the outcome of the project, to see if our root cause analysis efforts yielded the results we as we anticipated.
-The results were as follow:
+The results were as follows:

 As you can see, the outcomes we achieved were above what we originally set out to achieve, and without the approach taken, would never have been fully realized.
 That is the power of root cause analysis when done right and done well.

-By adopting a well thought through, root cause analysis methodology, utilizing the best of the approach (workshops, tools etc.) we were able to deliver a truly fantastic outcome.
-The outcome was one that has lasted to this day, as the insight generated through the work completed gave us the right knowledge needed to build long last control measures.
+By adopting a well-thought-through, root cause analysis methodology, and utilizing the best of the approach (workshops, tools etc.) we were able to deliver a truly fantastic outcome.
+The outcome was one that has lasted to this day, as the insight generated through the work completed gave us the right knowledge needed to build long-lasting control measures.
 It also gave the organization the confidence to embark on such root cause analysis efforts again in the future, which is one of those unexpected but highly welcome outcomes.

 Check out our root cause analysis course here to learn how YOU can successfully deliver this approach in your organization.